dlm1223/fantasy-football-optimization/README.md

 # 1. Organizing/Plotting the Data

-The first thing I’ll do is organize the data.
+The first thing I’ll do is organize/plot the data.
 I’m using season projections from FantasyData.com, fantasyfootballanalytics.net, and FFToday.com because they have archived projections available.
 I’m using Average Draft Position (ADP) data from fantasyfootballcalculator.com